 Living in Osaka as an expat

-As Japan’s primary area of business and commerce until the 20th century, Osaka and its port, Naniwa, connected Japan with other countries such as Korea and China.
-Despite briefly being the country's capital, Osaka has been shaped most by its merchants.
+As Japan's primary area of business and commerce until the 20th century, Osaka, historically known as Naniwa, connected Japan with other countries such as Korea and China.
+Despite being the country's capital briefly, Osaka has been shaped most by its merchants.
 Their influence has inspired the metropolis to become a cultural centre, especially in terms of entertainment, arts and food.
-Known as a source of much of Japan's most delicious fresh produce, Osaka is also often referred to as the 'nation’s kitchen'.
+Known as the source of much of Japan's most delicious fresh produce, Osaka is also often referred to as the Kitchen of Japan.

 Cost of living in Osaka

-While Osaka is noticeably cheaper than Tokyo, expats will still likely need to keep a sharp eye on their budget, particularly when it comes to accommodation and utilities.
-Public transport is priced reasonably but using taxis can become expensive fast.
-Eating out is fairly cheap as long as one sticks to local fare, and single expats may even find this is more cost effective than buying ingredients to cook for one person.
+While the cost of living in Osaka is noticeably cheaper than Tokyo, expats will still likely need to keep a sharp eye on their budget, particularly when it comes to accommodation and utilities.
+Public transport is priced reasonably, but using taxis can become expensive fast.
+Eating out is relatively cheap as long as one sticks to local fare, and single expats may even find this is more cost-effective than buying ingredients to cook for one person.

 When it comes to family fun, parents will be pleased to know that getting bored in this thriving city is virtually impossible.
 There are plenty of kid-friendly activities throughout Osaka, including the thrilling rides at the Universal Studios theme park, one of only five in the world.